nxp-auto-linux/alb-demos/clustering/readme.md

 **3.** Using scp, send the "*mpi_demo*", "*input.ppm*" and "*input.ppm.small*" to every slave

 **4.** Execute run_mpi_demo.sh.
 You should see the graph on the monitor.

+NOTE: Problems in performance or scalability may appear if the SD card used has a low read/write speed.

 More info about using MPI can be found here: http://mpitutorial.com/tutorials/